DanWehr/recompyle/README.md

 Recompyle's call wrapping will apply to anything identified as an `ast.Call` when evaluating source code.

-## Using the `rewrite_wrap_calls` decorator
+## Using the `wrap_calls` decorator

-Unlike a typical decorator, `rewrite_wrap_calls` does not actually wrap the decorated function.
+Unlike a typical decorator, `wrap_calls` does not actually wrap the decorated function.
 Instead it modifies the source of decorated function so that each call in its source (and that call's arguments) is passed through the given wrapper function (`basic_wrapper` in the example below).

 The wrapper function must execute the call with those arguments, and return its return value, to ensure the behavior of the original decorated function is maintained.